 Using you own maps and plans

 On the OTISS website, you can upload maps and plans and assign them to the survey sites.
 The mobile survey app lets you view and zoom around these maps – downloading the appropriate map tiles from the OTISS server as they are needed.
 These map tiles are automatically stored ‘offline’ on your phone/tablet – thus increasing performance and reducing 4G/5G data usage.

 For areas of poor 4G/5G mobile signal, you can pre-load the maps before you leave your home/office.
 Select a survey and use the Download Maps feature to download sections of the maps onto your phone/tablet.

-Coloured Icons – Tree Survey and Asset Survey
+Coloured Icons – Tree Survey and Furniture/Asset Survey